sju7/wordleclone/README.md

 # Wordleclone

-Clone of worlde as a commandline app. set -word flag to set word for solution.
+Clone of worlde as a commandline app. set -show flag to see the chosen word.
 Uses https://dictionaryapi.dev/ api to check if guess words are valid.
 English words only.